Villa Park, Illinois

 Villa Park is a village in DuPage County, Illinois, United States.
 Situated along the Illinois Prairie Path, Villa Park was originally built as a company town in the early 20th century.
-The village is located in the area between North Avenue (IL-64) and Roosevelt Road (IL-38), directly east of Kingery Highway (IL-83).
+The village is located in the area between North Avenue (IL-64) and Roosevelt Road (IL-38), directly west of Kingery Highway (IL-83).
 It is a western suburb of Chicago.
 The population as of the 2020 Census was 22,263.

 Villa Park is traversed by the Illinois Prairie Path and includes two former Chicago Aurora and Elgin Railroad stations listed on the National Register of Historic Places.
 The village was the longtime site of the Ovaltine factory, now converted to residences.

 History

 Following the construction of two residential subdivisions—Villa Park (1908) and Ardmore (1910) by the real estate firm Ballard & Pottinger—the community incorporated as the Village of Ardmore in 1914.
 The name was changed to Villa Park in 1917.

 Villa Park developed as a western suburb of Chicago served by the electric Chicago Aurora and Elgin Railroad (CA&E).
 The line provided a direct connection between Chicago’s Loop and Wheaton, where it branched toward Aurora and Elgin.
 Two commercial districts grew around the Villa Avenue and Ardmore Avenue stations.
 Passenger service on the CA&E ended in 1957 amid declining ridership following completion of the Eisenhower Expressway (I-290).
 The railroad’s right-of-way was later converted into the Illinois Prairie Path, a regional hiking and biking trail network.

 The village was also home to the Ovaltine factory, which operated for much of the twentieth century and was listed on the National Register of Historic Places in 1986.
 The complex has since been converted into loft apartments.

 In 1986, local Muslim residents founded the Islamic Foundation School, reflecting Villa Park’s growing cultural diversity.

 The Villa Park Public Library underwent a major renovation and expansion beginning in 2017 and completed in 2019.